confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 !!! note
     Only the `ksql.advertised.listener` needs to be resolvable and routable from servers running other nodes in the cluster.
-The `listener` configuration can be non-resolvable and non-routable, as clients' can connect using whatever url you choose, and `ksql.internal.listener` is only used to start the listener.
+The `listener` configuration can be non-resolvable and non-routable, because clients can connect using whatever URL you choose, and `ksql.internal.listener` is only used to start the listener.

 In this setup, the node shares the url in the `ksql.advertised.listener` config as its